storageos/storageos.github.io/_docs/operations/upgrades.md

 This option requires the promotion of replicas and data to be rebuilt on new nodes at least once per volume.
-It is possible to wait for volumes without replicas to be evicted from a node, however we recomend that a replica is created as per the steps below.
+It is possible to wait for volumes without replicas to be evicted from a node, however we recommend that a replica is created as per the steps below.
 Please note that it is recommended to create at least one replica per node for the purpose of the upgrade.